 With so many great things coming from technology, it’s highly likely that some potential threats lurk behind every device & platform.
 Despite the world’s optimistic perception of modern devices, cyber threats possess an inevitable danger.

 What is Cybersecurity?

-With more and more daily business activities moving online it is becoming increasingly important for companies to ensure that no one is attempting to steal their data or money.
+With more and more daily business activities moving online, it is becoming increasingly important for companies to ensure that no one is attempting to steal their data or money.
+According to Cybercrime Magazine, cybercrime will cost the world $10.5 trillion annually by 2025!
 That’s why cybersecurity plays a significant role in business.
 Cybersecurity involves the protection of computer-based equipment and information from unintended or unauthorized access change or destruction.

 5 Reasons Why Cybersecurity Is So Important

 Cybersecurity is important to every organization, no matter how big or how small.

 1. Cybercrime is on the Rise.